javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/08-class-patterns/article.md

 rabbit.jump();
 ```

 The line `(*)` sets up the prototype chain.
 So that `rabbit` first searches methods in `Rabbit.prototype`, then `Animal.prototype`.
-And then, just for completeness, the search may continue in `Object.prototype`, because `Animal.prototype` is a regular plain object, so it inherits from it.
-But that's not painted for brevity.
+And then, just for completeness, let's mention that if the method is not found in `Animal.prototype`, then the search continues in `Object.prototype`, because `Animal.prototype` is a regular plain object, so it inherits from it.

-Here's what the code does:
+So here's the full picture:

 ![](class-inheritance-rabbit-animal-2.png)